khushaliRatanghayara/AI_In_HealthCare-DesignEngineering_Project/README.md

 # AI_In_HealthCare-DesignEngineering_Project

 It was one of the Project given by University under the subject called "Design Enginnering".
 In this subject we were supposed to develop some kind of web service & smartphone app.
-We were already working on Machine Learning basics and came with an idea to prepare those models and host them on api and access them through Android client app.
+We were already working on Machine Learning basics and came with an idea to prepare those models and host them with REST api on Heroku and access them through Android client app.

 In this project we dealt with,